 The Foundation is a tax-exempt organization whose objective is the betterment of the University and its related activities.
 The University is the ultimate beneficiary of the Foundation.
 The University has entered into an agreement with the Foundation whereby the University agrees to provide certain administrative services to the Foundation in exchange for scholarships, funds for capital improvement, and other services for the benefit of the University.
-During the years ended June 30, 2020 and 2019, the Foundation contributed approximately \$680,000 and \$744,000, respectively, to the University, and the Foundation received in-kind services from the University in the amount of \$149,700 and \$143,629 for the years ended June 30, 2020 and 2019, respectively.
+During the years ended June 30, 2021 and 2020, the Foundation contributed approximately \$731,000 and \$680,000, respectively, to the University, and the Foundation received in-kind services from the University in the amount of \$149,700 for each of the years ended June 30, 2021 and 2020.